 Test with a Shift Left Approach

 With “Shift Left,” the focus pivots toward testing as early as possible during the SDLC (specifically, integration testing).
 The effort associated as you pull integration testing forward will result in the identification of issues sooner – bugs you will be able to address and fix immediately.
-In order to achieve the full return on your investment into shift left testing, it needs to be easier for the whole team to deliver on this premise – DevOps is the way to make this happen using automation and service virtualization.
+To achieve the full return on your investment into shift left testing, it needs to be easier for the whole team to deliver on this premise – DevOps is the way to make this happen using automation and service virtualization.

-In order to keep up with today’s rapid pace of continuous this and that, the performance engineer is challenged to test faster while continuing to maintain application performance under load during every step of the test cycle.
+To keep up with today’s rapid pace of continuous this and that, the performance engineer is challenged to test faster while continuing to maintain application performance under load during every step of the test cycle.
 This means that they are changing what is being tested throughout the SDLC, and doing so via new testing approaches like API Load Testing, Microservices, and components.

 See Our Resource Content About API Load Testing

-In partnership with TechWell, we recently delivered a webinar focused on the idea of using shifting left efforts as spur to drive teams toward adoption of earlier performance testing through implementation of these new testing tactics: “Shifting Left: The Top 5 Reasons to Test APIs and Components Early.”
+In partnership with TechWell, we recently delivered a webinar focused on the idea of using shifting left efforts as a spur to drive teams toward adoption of earlier performance testing through the implementation of these new testing tactics: “Shifting Left: The Top 5 Reasons to Test APIs and Components Early.”